Kaisa Yeh Junoon

-Kaisa Yeh Junoon is a Pakistani television series directed by Raana Sheikh, who also wrote the screenplay with dialogues by Haseena Moin.
+Kaisa Yeh Junoon (English: "What is this obsession?") is a Pakistani television series directed by Raana Sheikh, who also wrote the screenplay with dialogues by Haseena Moin.
 It first aired in 2008 on ARY Digital and focuses on the subjects of terrorism and religious extremism.
 The series has Azfar Rehman, Ayesha Omar, Adnan Siddiqui, Madiha Iftikhar, and Savera Nadeem in leading roles.

 It received three nominations at the 8th Lux Style Awards, including Best TV Play - Satellite.